michaelgwelch/migrate-issues/README.md

 GitHub Enterprise Migration Scripts
 ==============

+UPDATE: November 27, 2018: I'm archiving this repo.
+It was useful for me many years ago but I have not used it since nor do I likely ever need it again.

 A tool to migrate issues and pull requests from one GitHub repo to another.
 I used the scripts in this repository to transfer all of our pull requests, issues, review comments, issues comment and commit comments frm repositories on GitHub to in-house GitHub Enterprise repositories.